jasperng-nus/tp/docs/UserGuide.md

   * The index **must not be out of bounds**.

 Examples:
-* `unmark 2` unmarks the 2nd company in the listed intern book if already marked.
+* `unmark 2` unmarks the 2nd company in the listed intern book if it is marked.
-* `find Google` followed by `unmark 1` unmarks the 1st company in the results of the `find` command, if already marked.
+* `find Google` followed by `unmark 1` unmarks the 1st company in the results of the `find` command, if it is marked.
   ![result for 'unmark 1'](images/unmark1.png)

 ### Sorting the list : `sort`